aelkz/ocp-arekkusu.io/README.md

 Then, install the guest ISO image (I'll be using CentOS-7):
 ![iso](images/02/c.png "CentOS 7 iso file")

+PS.
+You can download CentOS 7 iso from [here](https://www.centos.org/download/)

 And finally check if your wireless interface is currently active with start mode set to onboot:
 ![wireless-interface](images/02/b.png "Ethernet status")